andrejewski/n-level-cache/README.md

   - `get(key String, options Object) Promise`
   - `set(key String, value Any, options Object) Promise`
 - `options.compute (query Any) -> Promise`: function that computes the value if it is not found in any cache
-- `options.shouldCompute Function`: should the value be computed if none are found in caches
+- `options.shouldCompute (value Any) -> Boolean`: should the value be computed if none are found in caches
 - `options.keyForQuery (query Any) -> String`: function that maps a query of any type to a string used as the lookup key for the caches

 `NLevelCache.get(query Any, options Object) Promise`: resolves with value if any found
 - `options Object`: any options that should be carried along to implemented cache get functions

-`NLevelCache.set(query Any, options Object, key String) Promise`: resolves with value if any found
+`NLevelCache.set(query Any, options Object) Promise`: resolves with value if any found
 - `options Object`: any options that should be carried along to implemented cache set functions
-- `key String`: optional key to skip computing using keyForQuery

-All options will also be passed to the caches.

 ## Contributing